tonymullen/ups-website/src/partials/s17nw/hw/ws3-description.html.md

 1. Run nslookup to obtain the IP address of a Web server in Asia.
 What is the IP address of that server?
 2. Run nslookup to determine the authoritative DNS servers for a university in Europe.
-3. Run nslookup so that one of the DNS servers obtained in Question 2 is queried for the mail servers for Yahoo! mail.
+3. Run nslookup so that either [Google's public DNS](https://developers.google.com/speed/public-dns/) or an [OpenDNS server](https://en.wikipedia.org/wiki/OpenDNS​) server is queried for the mail servers for Yahoo! mail (mail.yahoo.com).
 What is its IP address?

 ## ipconfig